redbrick/open-governance/README.md

 This documentation is best viewed using a tool called [Obsidian](https://obsidian.md).
 Clone this repository locally and open the directory with Obsidian.
 This will allow links to work in a wiki-like manner.

 ### Obsidian Configuration

-For use with obsidian we reccommend the following plugins.
+For use with obsidian we recommend the following plugins.

   - Advanced Tables by Tony Grosinger Github Obsidian
   - Git by Vinzent, (Denis Olehov) Github Obsidian
   - Minimal Theme Settings by @kepano Github Obsidian